eclipse-vertx/vert.x/core_manual_java.md

 ### Exception handler

-You can set an exception handler on the socket that will be called if an exception occurs:
+You can set an exception handler on the socket that will be called if an exception occurs asynchronously on the connection:

     NetServer server = vertx.createNetServer();

     server.connectHandler(new Handler<NetSocket>() {
         public void handle(final NetSocket sock) {
-            sock.exceptionHandler(new SimpleHandler() {
+            sock.exceptionHandler(new Handler<Throwable>() {
-                public void handle() {
+                public void handle(Throwable t) {
-                    log.info("Oops, something went wrong");
+                    log.info("Oops, something went wrong", t);
                 }
             });
         }
     }).listen(1234, "localhost");

+### Event Bus Write Handler

+Every NetSocket automatically registers a handler on an event bus, and when any buffers are received in this handler, it writes them to itself.
+This enables you to write data to a NetSocket which is potentially in a completely different verticle or even in a different Vert.x instance by sending the buffer to the address of that handler.

+The address of the handler is given by the `writeHandlerID()` method.

+For example to write some data to the NetSocket from a completely different verticle you could do:

+    String writeHandlerID = ... // E.g. retrieve the ID from shared data

+    vertx.eventBus().send(writeHandlerID, buffer);

 ### Read and Write Streams